DeVeNdRa1910/django-notes-app/README.md

-# Simple Django Notes App
+# Simple Django Notes App for store your important notes online
 This is a simple notes app built with React and Django.
 You can store your notes